microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/creatingpatgitlab.md

 parent: usingapipeline
 ---

+## Creating a personal access token in GitLab

 To create a personal access token for Jenkins to access the microservice projects in GitLab:

    1. In a web browser, log in to GitLab with the user account that Jenkins needs to access GitLab.
 Typically, this is a system or build identity, but can be your personal account for testing purposes.